news-catalyst/google-app-scripts/Notes.md

 ### What Should Happen

-The google doc is parsed and the formatted data, along with any related metadata configured in the sidebar, is saved.
-A single API call should take all of the information, create or update it in the database, and return a link to the previewable article or page.
+The contents of the Google Doc, along with any related metadata configured in the sidebar, is saved.
+A single API call should take all of the information, parse the raw document contents into our stack's preferred format, create or update it in the database, and return a link to the previewable article or page.

-I could see an argument potentially made to send the unformatted raw Google Docs markup to the API for parsing and re-formatting, but I think it's okay to leave it in the sidebar "backend" (Code.js) code.
-Why?
-Because this is very specific to Google Docs, so I feel the logic belongs in Google Docs.
-I'm open to being convinced otherwise though given a good reason.
+The reformatting of the document contents is significant and porting it over to the API will probably take the bulk of time and effort for the preview and publish endpoints.
+Thankfully it will only have to happen once, so finishing the publish endpoint should be relatively quick!

 The current implementation of `preview` makes a lot of API calls.
 I think this should be consolidated into one call that does all of the data wrangling, error checking, and returns the resulting data and preview URL.
 I don't think the sidebar should be determining this URL, which is what's happening now.